Signal to Noise (comics)

 Signal to Noise (ISBN 1-56971-144-5) is a graphic novel written by Neil Gaiman and illustrated by Dave McKean.
 It was originally serialised in the UK style magazine The Face, beginning in 1989, and collected as a graphic novel in 1992, published by Victor Gollancz Ltd in the UK and by Dark Horse Comics in the US.

-The story follows a film-maker who suffers from a terminal illness, and imagines a last film which he will never have time to make.
+The story follows a film-maker who has a terminal illness, and imagines a last film which he will never have time to make.
 It examines the relationship between apocalyptic imagery, and the central character's personal disaster.

 There have been three adaptations of the graphic novel into other media: